top of page

 OUTRO

 Any acts third single release can be the source of concern, especially when the song is already available on a recently released smash hit album but any worry about how the song would perform was obliterated with F.L.M. charting well across the globe.
-Today, Kim says that, "F.L.M. is one of my favourite tracks.
-I find [it] quite soulful and I love it from a lyrical point of view.
+Today, Kim says that, "F.L.M. is a cool track, I really like it.
+It's one of my favourite tracks.
+I find [it] quite soulful, and I love it from a lyrical point of view.
 It's quite melancholy in the verses, and then it gets to the chorus [where] the sun comes out and everything is brilliant!
-'F.L.M.' is a cool track, I really like it"!
-F.L.M. also remains a much-loved track from the sisters with the fun back story around it's abbreviated title only adding to its popularity.
-However, amongst the joyful memories the song evokes, the release of the F.L.M. single will be forever linked with memories of the sisters sudden disappearance from public view and the following revelations about Mel’s health.

-Despite this the track remains a buoyant and happy recording with all the trademarks we would expect from a Mel & Kim release.
-The house sound, singalong lyrics, great beat and the sampled banter between the girls are all in evidence but what remains the most poignant are the optimistic lyrics which are sung in the first person: ‘So tired, watching the world go by.
+Despite this, F.L.M. remains a buoyant and happy recording, with all the trademarks we would expect from a Mel & Kim release: the house sound, singalong chorus, great beat, and the sampled banter between the girls are all in evidence... but what shines out most from the track are the poignantly optimistic lyrics, which are sung in the first person: ‘So tired, watching the world go by.
 Seeing the time fly, running away.
 Sometimes I can fly so high.
 I can see blue skies where others see grey.’